 The ratification by the Crown of a purported exercise of sovereign power abroad against an alien by a public official in excess of his authority makes the act of such official an act of state in respect of which there is no legal remedy against either the official or the Crown1.
-However, the protection afforded by the Crown to those within the realm who owe allegiance (and who therefore could be guilty of acts of treason), means that such conduct committed against an alien
+However, the protection afforded by the Crown to those within the realm who owe allegiance (and who therefore could be guilty of acts of treason), means that such conduct committed against an alien2 resident in British territory, who is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.